Sustainability

 Main Energy Conservation Activities Aimed at Reducing CO2 Emissions

-• Develop a Group-wide organization for energy conservation led by the general manager of the manufacturing departments
+• Development of a Group-wide organization for energy conservation

 CO2 reduction effect